All Products

 Return value type

-Use the current_timestamp function to obtain the current date and time.
-Then, use the second function to obtain the second of the minute based on the current time.
+Use the current_timestamp function to retrieve the current date and time.
+Then, use the second function to extract the second from the current time.

 * | SELECT current_timestamp,second(current_timestamp)